FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_install.md

   <img src="img_5.png" width="49%" />
 </p>

 After adding the instrument a new instance of this instrument type is created.
-You can add as many instances of devices as you like by simply pushing the &#10133; symbol.
+You can add as many instances of instruments as you like by simply pushing the &#10133; symbol.
 This adds additional tabs with the `Custom name` you gave the instrument.
 By default, the naming simply increments a number after the device name.

----
+## 1.3 Change Instrument Settings
 You can then change the instrument settings as you wish.\
-You can also add a plain text description of the instrument and what you are planning to do with it.
-This is added to the metadata of your measurement when the instrument is used.
+You can add a plain text description of the instrument and what you are planning to do with it.
+This is added to the **metadata** of your measurement when the instrument is used.
 This can help you better understand what the instrument does for larger project and allows others to better understand your measurement data.

 <p float="left">
   <img src="img_6.png" width="49%" />